 Of Cisco's entire product range, only the Nexus 3000 and Nexus 9000 product range support sflow.
 Also, the sflow support on the Cisco Nexus 3k range is crippled due to the NX-OS software implementation, which forces ingress+egress sflow to be configured on specified ports rather than ingress-only.
 Functional accounting requires ingress-only or egress-only sflow to be configured on a per-port basis: ingress + egress causes double-counting of packets.
 It may be possible to work around this limitation using the broadcom shell using something like the following untested configuration:

-Note that this command is not reboot persistent, and any time a TIX24X is rebooted, the command needs to be re-entered manually.
+Note that this command is not reboot persistent, and any time the switch is rebooted, the command needs to be re-entered manually.
 Note also that this configuration is untested.

 Brocade TurboIron 24X

 By default a TIX24X will export 100 sflow records per second.
 This can be changed using the following command: